particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### 2G/3G sunset 2025-05-13

+The [2G/3G sunset page](/reference/discontinued/cellular/2g-3g-sunset/) now includes a second table sorted by country in addition to the table sorted by date.

 ### UK 2G/3G sunset 2025-05-12

 Added a new page to consolidate information about [2G/3G sunset in the United Kingdom](/reference/discontinued/cellular/uk-sunset/).